CarlsJr4/waker/README.md

 - Increase or decrease the time intervals of tasks with interactive buttons
 - All tasks in your task pool and calendar are saved in localStorage for easy access.

+## Important things to note:
+- This app uses the React-DnD library, which relies on the HTML5 drag and drop API.
+- This means that the app will not work devices with touchscreens.